mahedee/my-learning-playground/aws-cdk/README.md

 - `cdk synth --output=./templates` - synthesizes an AWS CloudFormation template from your AWS CDK app and saves the generated templates in the specified ./templates directory.
 - `cdk list` - displays a list of all the AWS CloudFormation stacks defined in your AWS CDK app.
 - `aws cloudformation list-exports` - command retrieves a list of all exported output values from your AWS CloudFormation stacks
+- `npm install @aws-cdk/aws-ec2 --save` - installs the AWS CDK EC2 module and adds it as a dependency in the project's package.json file.